Rebecca Tavo

 Rebecca Tavo (born 23 March 1983) is a former Australian triple international.
 She has represented Australia in rugby league, rugby sevens and touch.
 She has captained the Australian women's sevens team.
 She competed for Australia at the 2009 and 2013 Rugby World Cup Sevens.
 She also represented Fiji at the Rio Olympics.

 Biography

 Tavo was part of the Champion Australian Women's Touch team at the 2011 Touch World Cup in Scotland.
 In 2006, she became BHP Billiton's first female train driver.
-She is also the first Rotuman female to play rugby internationally.
+She is also the first Rotuman Australians female to play rugby internationally.

 In 2015, she changed allegiance and played for the Fijiana team in the Oceania 7's helping them to win the tournament as well as qualify for the 2016 Summer Olympics.